bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-brushless.md

 {% si_step attach the propellers %}
 Now it’s time to attach the propellers.

+**Before attaching:**
 Note: There are two types of propellers, the clock wise (CW) and counterclockwise (CCW) propellers, each kind has their own bag in the box.
-The CW propellers are marked “55-35R”, while the CCW propellers are marked “55-35”.
+The bags are marked "5R" for CW and "5L" for CCW.
+The CW propellers themselves are marked “55-35R”, while the CCW propellers are marked “55-35”.
 They need to be mounted on the correct arm.
 As a guide, you’ll find arrows next to each motor on the PCB.
 When determining the direction of each propeller, make sure to note the following:

-* Make sure that the correct side is facing up, the top side should be convex.
 * Look at the shape of the tip, the sharper corner is on the back side of the rotation direction.
 * Look at the angle of the blades.
 The higher side is facing forward in the rotational direction.

+**Attaching:**
+* Make sure that the correct side is facing up, the top side should be convex.
+* The arrow on the arm of the Crazyflie indicates what rotation direction the propeller should have.
+The correct placement is:
+  * M1: CCW
+  * M2: CW
+  * M3: CCW
+  * M4: CW

 Here’s a detailed view of where to attach CW and CCW propellers.
 {% img Crazyflie propeller mounting; medium; /images/crazyflie2-1brushless/bl_prop_direction.png %}